TomMaullin/BLMM/README.md

 subprocess
 ```

 (This code may work with older versions of numpy and nibabel but caution is advised as these versions have not been tested.
-Despite being built specifically for use on Sun Grid Engine (SGE) clusters, SGE-specific code in BLMM is isolated in `blmm_cluster.sh` and may be adapted for use on any HPC scheduler by replacing the relevant calls to `fsl_sub` with equivalent cluster-specific commands).
+Despite being built specifically for use on Sun Grid Engine (SGE) clusters, SGE-specific code in BLMM is isolated in `blmm_cluster.sh` and may be adapted for use on any HPC scheduler by replacing all calls to `fsl_sub` with the equivalent cluster-specific commands).

 If running `BLMM-py` on a cluster, `fsl_sub` must also be configured correctly.